dirkz/NetHack-Vanilla-Lion-3.4.3/README.md

     /* Copyright (c) Stichting Mathematisch Centrum, Amsterdam, 1985. */
     /* NetHack may be freely redistributed.
 See [license] (iNetHack/blob/master/dat/license "License") for details. */

-*Changes you have to make yourself:*
+By default, this install uses ~/NetHack as your installation directory.
+This is pretty much a single-player-installation.

+*If you'd prefer a multi-user installation you might want to change some of the following:*

 sys/unix/Makefile.top:

     ...
-    PREFIX	 = /Users/dirk/local # your own install directory
+    PREFIX	 = ... # your own installation directory
     ...
-    GAMEUID  = dirk # your username
+    GAMEUID  = ... # installation username

-include/config.h:

-    // This #define should reflect PREFIX/GAMEDIR from Makefile.top
-    #define HACKDIR "/Users/dirk/local/games/lib/nethackdir"
+    ...
+    CHOWN = chown
+    CHGRP = chgrp
+    ...

 *After that it's the usual:*